ChinonyeremGit/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4 creates a script that counts environment variables Task 5 creates a script to list all local variables Task 6 creates a local variable
+Task 7 creates a new global variable
+Task 8 writes a script that does simple addition